The Sixth Child: Production

 The Sixth Child was produced by Frédéric Brillion and Gilles Legrand on behalf of Epithète Films in co-production with France 2 Cinéma.
 Filming took place from 12 April 2021 to 28 May 2021 in Paris.

 Release

-The film had its world premiere at the 15th Angoulême Film Festival on 24 August 2022.
+The film had its world premiere at the 15th Angoulême Francophone Film Festival on 24 August 2022.
 The film was theatrically released in France on 28 September 2022 by Pyramide Distribution.